Characters: Fate Stay Night Servants

 - Character Alignment: Canonical alignments in the status pages.
 These tend to be points of contention among the fandom, particularily Gilgamesh's.
 It's worth noting, though, that they're from the perspective of the Grail, which has a rather... unusual way of seeing the world.

 - Clap Your Hands If You Believe: All Mythological Heroes Are Real... if their legend is popular enough.
 The more well-known heroes are in the time they are summoned, the more powerful they are.
-However, Rin notes the boost popularity gives is negligible.
+Though they're are exception, as Gilgamesh is one of the most powerful servants despite being one of the least well-known heroes.
+Though this can be a subversion, as Gilgamesh is only so powerful because he has a Hyperspace Arsenal full of weapons, plus one planet destroying weapon, without those even Shirou of all people can take him on.

 - Everyone Calls Him Barkeep: Justified.
 The Servants are usually only addressed by their Class.
 Knowing a Servant's real name may give a clue to their weaknesses, so their names are kept secret where possible.
 Also, out of formality, most Servants refer to their masters simply as "Master," but Archer and Saber go against common practice and refer to their Masters by first name.